lhindman/cs121-lab05-1/README.md

 ## Lab Warmup - QuickPick (Required)
 ### Problem Description

 Write a program that will randomly generate lottery ticket numbers.
 You code will generate five numbers in the range of 1 through 69 and a single power pick number in the range of 1 through 26.
 The numbers will be generated randomly WITH replacement, meaning that the same number can appear multiple times on the ticket.
-When printed to the console, each number should be zero-padded to two places and separate from each other with hyphens.
-The power pick number should be zero-padded to two places separated from the first five numbers with spaces and a forward slash.
+When printed to the console, each number should be zero-padded to two places and separated from each other with hyphens.
+The power pick number should be zero-padded to two places and separated from the first five numbers with spaces and a forward slash.
 In addition, your program should prompt the user for their name and for a seed value to initialize the Random object so that the ticket numbers are reproducible.

 #### Expected Program Output (with sample user input)
 ```